matestack/matestack-ui-core/docs/getting-started/quick-start.md

 * [x] Click on the transition components
 * [x] Enjoy the fade effects once again :\)

-And now we do something, what's not possible in Twitter: Editing.
+And now, let's do something that isn't possible in Twitter: Editing.
 Tweets.
 Inline.
 In pure Ruby! \(Just because it's nice to showcase that\)

 ## Inline Editing